-Before testing your OAuth 2.0 policies, ensure your OAuth 2.0 service is configured to interact with AM's Authorization Service.
+Before testing your OAuth 2.0 policies, ensure your OAuth 2.0 service is configured to interact with AM's authorization service.
 Perform the following steps:

-- 1. Navigate to Realms > Realm Name > Services > OAuth2 Provider - 2.
+- i.
+Go to Realms > Realm Name > Services > OAuth2 Provider. - ii.
 Ensure that Use Policy Engine for Scope decisions is enabled.

-For more information about testing OAuth 2.0 policies, see "Dynamic OAuth 2.0 Authorization".
+For more information about testing OAuth 2.0 policies, see Dynamic OAuth 2.0 authorization.

-d.
 Select Add to save the resource.

-The AM console displays a page for your new policy.
+The AM admin UI displays a page for your new policy.
 The Tab pages let you modify the policy's properties.

-To remove a resource, select Delete.
+To remove a resource, click Delete.

-- 5. Repeat these steps to add all the resources to which your policy applies, and then select Create. - 6.
-To configure the policy's actions, select the Actions tab and perform the following:

-- a.
-Select an action that the policy applies to by selecting them from the Add an Action dropdown list. - b.
-Select whether to allow or deny the action on the resources specified earlier.
+- 5. Repeat these steps to add all the resources to which your policy applies, and click Create. - 6.
+To configure the policy's actions, select the Actions tab and perform the following: - From the Add an Action drop-down list, select each action that you want to control with this policy. - Select whether to allow or deny the action on the resources specified earlier.

+Figure 4.
+Allowing or Denying the Action for the Resource

+• When you have added all required actions, save your work.

-- c.
-Repeat these steps to add all the appropriate actions, and then select Save Changes. - 7.
-Define conditions in the AM console by combining logical operators with blocks of configured parameters to create a rule set that the policy uses to filter requests for resources.
+7. On the Subjects and Environments tabs, define conditions by combining logical operators with blocks of configured parameters.
+Conditions create a set of rules that the policy uses to filter requests for resources.

 Use drag and drop to nest logical operators at multiple levels to create complex rule sets.